splunk/public-o11y-docs/metrics-and-metadata/metric-names.rst

 Use descriptive names
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Metric names can have up to 256 characters.
+If the value is longer, the metric might be dropped.

 Use names that help you identify what the metric is related to.

 .. list-table::
   :widths: 25 25